Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP: Motivation

 \section{Motivation}

 South Africa's official languages, with the exception of English and to a lesser extent Afrikaans, remain critically under-resourced in the digital domain \citep{joshi2020state}.
-Despite significant investment from state institutions—including the Department of Sport, Arts and Culture (DSAC), the Pan South African Language Board (PanSALB), and Statistics South Africa (StatsSA), in creating terminologies for crucial domains, these valuable assets are largely unusable for modern NLP.
+Despite significant investment from state institutions—including the Department of Sports, Arts and Culture (DSAC), the Pan South African Language Board (PanSALB), and Statistics South Africa (StatsSA), in creating terminologies for crucial domains, these valuable assets are largely unusable for modern NLP.
 The primary barriers are both technical and legal: resources are frequently published as static, non-machine-readable documents \citep{machinereadable} and often lack the clear, permissive licensing required for computational reuse and research.
 This systemic inaccessibility hinders technological development and undermines efforts to achieve linguistic equity in South Africa's digital sphere.
+We acknowledge the work of the South African Centre for Digital Language Resources (SADILAR) which has worked to enable creation, preserve some these resources or provide ways to keep track of them (for example through the \emph{LwimiLinks}\footnote{LwimiLinks is a place for multilingual terminology and other useful language resources. \url{https://lwimilinks.sadilar.org}} project). \emph{LwimiLinks} still faces the challenge that the data linked or available is mostly in PDF.

 South African universities are also key actors in this landscape, developing linguistic resources in response to national policies that mandate the use of indigenous languages in higher education \citep{DAC2003language, DHET2020language}.
 Language units at institutions like the University of KwaZulu-Natal, the University of Pretoria, and North-West University have produced valuable discipline-specific glossaries and corpora.
 However, these academic contributions often suffer from the same fate as government resources: they remain siloed within institutional repositories, lacking the standardisation and interoperability required for broad integration into NLP and AI ecosystems.
-The need for interventions like the Universities South Africa Community of Practice for African Languages (COPAL) highlights this persistent fragmentation, which a systematic project like \emph{Marito} is designed to address.
+The need for interventions like the Universities South Africa Community of Practice for African Languages (COPAL) highlights this persistent fragmentation, which a systematic project like \emph{Mafoko} is designed to address.